 Kinsta does not offer high availability (HA) hosting, but we do offer an SLA-backed uptime guarantee.
 At Kinsta, every site on our platform runs in a single Linux container and the site database runs as a service within the site container.
 We do not run multiple load-balanced instances of each site.
 Learn more about Kinsta’s architecture.

-Thanks to the flexibility afforded by the use of a container-based infrastructure, proactive load management by our Engineering team, and the use of a best-in-class cloud provider in Google Cloud, we are able to offer an SLA-backed 99.9% uptime guarantee.
+Thanks to the flexibility afforded by the use of a container-based infrastructure, proactive load management by our Engineering team, and the use of a best-in-class cloud provider in Google Cloud Platform, we are able to offer an SLA-backed 99.9% uptime guarantee.

 Circumstances That Block Uptime Monitoring